fegyi001/osmgwc/README.md

 ## Create a new PostGIS database

-Create a new database (in this tutorial this will be called 'osm', then run for the newly created database:
+Create a new database (in this tutorial this will be called 'osm'), then run this for the newly created database:

 ```sql
 create extension postgis;